thyrlian/AndroidSDK/README.md

 ## Caveat

-Run Android SDK update directly within the **Dockerfile** or inside the **container** would fail if the storage driver is `AUFS` (by default), it is due to some file operations (during updating) are not supported by this storage driver, but changing it to `Btrfs` would work.
+Previously, running Android SDK update directly within the **Dockerfile** or inside a **container** would fail with [`AUFS`](https://en.wikipedia.org/wiki/Aufs) storage driver, it was due to hardlink move operations (during updating Android SDK) are not supported by AUFS storage driver, but changing it to other storage driver would work.

 What happens if the update fails?